*5. Searching PubMed with MeSH

 • includes records for articles deposited in PubMed Central that are in journals that will never be indexed by MEDLINE .

-• is composed largely of records for articles in journals that have applied to include all their content in PubMed.
+• is composed largely of records for articles in open access journals that have applied to include all their content in PubMed Central.
 These journals go through a review process prior to being approved for inclusion in PubMed Central.
-These open access journals haven’t yet made the grade for MEDLINE indexing, but they are of sufficient quality to be approved for access facilitation through PubMed Central.
+Most of these open access journals haven’t yet made the grade for MEDLINE indexing, but they are of sufficient quality to be approved for access facilitation through PubMed Central.

 • also includes records for non-MEDLINE-indexed articles that report the results of NIH-funded research (even if this research was published in a predatory journals)

-A few words about PubMed Central: PubMed is a separate entity from PubMed.
+A few more words about PubMed Central: PubMed Central is a separate entity from PubMed.
 It is a ‘container’ for full-text articles.
 Each article in PubMed Central is represented by a PubMed record.

 In the first decade of the 21st century the U.S. Congress decided that we members of the U.S. public should be able to review the results of the research that we fund, and that we should be able to see the results without charge.
-As a result, any articles based research funded by NIH grants awarded in late 2007 – present must be submitted in full-text form to PubMed Central, a full-text repository .
+As a result, any articles based on research funded by NIH grants awarded in late 2007 – present must be submitted in full-text form to PubMed Central, a full-text repository .
 Some of the NIH-funded articles are not made freely available until a year or two after publication (Congress decided the articles’ publishers deserved a chance to profit from their publication).
 PubMed Central’s reason for being is making NIH-funded research freely available.
 However, after PubMed Central was created, open access publishers (publishers making articles available without charge to the reader) saw the advantage of being included in PubMed Central.
 For this reason, PubMed created a review process for journals that wanted to make their complete contents available through PubMed central (most of these were journals not indexed by MEDLINE).
 Although PubMed Central and PubMed are separate entities, articles in PubMed Central are represented by PubMed records .
-At any point in time, many records for PubMed Central articles are in MEDLINE, some are in PREMEDLINE, and those for articles in non-MEDLINE-indexed journals are in the ‘non-MEDLINE PubMed Central’ record set (which may be called PubMed non-MEDLINE).
+The PubMed records for articles in non-MEDLINE-indexed journals are in the ‘non-MEDLINE PubMed Central’ record set (which may be called PubMed non-MEDLINE).

-The differences between the MEDLINE, PREMEDLINE, and non-MEDLINE records affect the terms that must be used in searching for these records and the filters that can be applied to a search.
+The differences between the MEDLINE and non-MEDLINE records affect the terms that must be used in searching for these records and the filters that can be applied to a search.
 These differences are summarized in the table below:

 non-MEDLINE PubMed Central